Great Northern War: 1710–1716: Sweden and Northern Germany

 In 1710, the Swedish army in Poland retreated to Swedish Pomerania, pursued by the coalition.
 In 1711, siege was laid to Stralsund.
 Yet the town could not be taken due to the arrival of a Swedish relief army, led by general Magnus Stenbock, which secured the Pomeranian pocket before turning west to defeat an allied army in the Battle of Gadebusch.
 Pursued by coalition forces, Stenbock and his army was trapped and surrendered during the Siege of Tönning.

 In 1714, Charles XII returned from the Ottoman Empire, arriving in Stralsund in November.
 In nearby Greifswald, already lost to Sweden, Russian tsar Peter the Great and British king George I, in his position as Elector of Hanover, had just signed an alliance on 17 (OS)/28 (NS) October.
 Previously a formally neutral party in the Pomeranian campaigns, Brandenburg-Prussia openly joined the coalition by declaring war on Sweden in the summer of 1715.
 Charles was then at war with much of Northern Europe, and Stralsund was doomed.
 Charles remained there until December 1715, escaping only days before Stralsund fell.
 When Wismar surrendered in 1716, all of Sweden's Baltic and German possessions were lost.

+1715–1721: Intervention of the Maritime Powers

+As Sweden prohibited all merchants from trading with Swedish ports under Russian occupation, 107 merchant ships of varying nationalities were seized by Swedish privateers between 1710 and June 1714.
+The resulting damage to international trade led the Dutch and British navies to send a squadron each into the Baltic Sea in 1715 to protect their merchant fleets; George I's pro-war lobby also hoped this would draw Britain into an open conflict with Sweden in the defence of Hanoverian interests.
+Charles XII ordered Swedish privateers to avoid engaging the Dutch and British squadrons, allowing their merchantmen as well as three ships of the line purchased by Russia safe passage.
+The British and Dutch squadrons returned to safe ports for winter, except for eight British warships that were left to operate in concert with the Danes until the fall of Stralsund.
+Their squadrons returned in 1716 with instructions to defend Danish Zealand from Swedish attacks and protect the planned allied invasion of Scania.
+The British squadron, in conjunction with Russian and Danish ships, initiated a loose blockade of the Swedish Karlskrona Naval Base, while the Dutch escorted friendly merchantmen.
+However, the invasion was cancelled due to rising distrust among the allies, and because Peter I considered it to be too late in the year and the Swedish defences as too formidable.